-Spend the rest of the afternoon shopping and enjoying the scenery at Seaport Village right next door to the Fish Market.
+Spend the rest of the afternoon shopping and enjoying the scenery at Seaport Village right next door.
 The theme here is “quaint seaside village” with many shops imitating ramshackle bait shops and lighthouses.
 Some might find Seaport Village tries a little too hard to be cute, but mixed in among the souvenir vendors catering to tourists are some interesting little specialty shops selling everything from hot sauces to imported Scandinavian sweaters and jewelry.
 There are more than 50 stores in all along with several restaurants and cafés, and Seaport Village makes the most of its waterfront location with fountains, trees and a walkway along the bay offering splendid views of Coronado and the Coronado Bay Bridge.
 There's also a Looff carousel, horse-drawn carriage rides and on the weekends, street performers.

 If Seaport Village only whets your appetite for more shopping, walk just a few blocks east to Westfield Horton Plaza , a multilevel, open-air mall that's one part traditional shopping center and one part carnival funhouse.
 A maze of walkways and terraces here connects a jumble of stores (more than 100), with stairs and escalators leading up and down to the various floors.
 Unwary shoppers tend to get lost, but if you approach it with the right frame of mind, wandering through its network of corridors can be fun.
 Head to the top floor for a great view of the whimsical complex and the rest of downtown.